The Ties That Bind (Bruce Springsteen song)

-"The Ties That Bind" is a song written and performed by Bruce Springsteen.
+"The Ties That Bind" is a song written and performed by the American singer-songwriter Bruce Springsteen.
 It is the opening song on his fifth album, The River.
 It was the second song recorded for 'The River', at The Power Station in New York on April 9–11, 1979.
 The recording engineer was Bob Clearmountain.
 After Springsteen injured himself driving an ATV, forcing a one-month halt, Neil Dorfsman became the chief engineer when sessions resumed.
 Springsteen wrote the song during September - October 1978, while on the road during the Darkness Tour.
 After introducing it on November 1, 1978, it was played every night during the final two months of the tour.

 "The Ties That Bind" was sequenced as the title track of an album to be released in late 1979.
 After being mixed and mastered, Springsteen cancelled plans, and returned to recording.
 When sessions completed in May 1980, the project was expanded to become the double album The River.
 The contents of the 1979 album was eventually released on December 4, 2015, as part of The Ties That Bind: The River Collection.
 The box set contains a 60- minute documentary, The Ties That Bind by Thom Zimny and features an interview with Springsteen on writing and recording of The River.
 The film illustrates the music with solo acoustic guitar performances, period concert footage, and photos of Bruce and the band.

 The songs on The River reveal a tension between the need for community and the need to be alone.
 "The Ties That Bind", along with "Two Hearts" and "Out in the Street", is one of the key songs on the album about the need for community.
 Author Rob Kirkpatrick describes the song as "a challenge to a hurt woman not to forsake love but rather to accept the ties of relationships.
 It is a theme Springsteen would later reuse in his 1992 single "Human Touch."
 Rolling Stone critic Paul Nelson cited the lyrics to "The Ties That Bind" as an example of "simple yet sturdy" lyrics that are "filled with an uncommon common sense and intelligence that could only have come from an exceptionally warmhearted but wary graduate of the street of hard knocks.
 It is a pulsing rocker that was influenced by Jackie DeShannon's "When You Walk in the Room", Creedence Clearwater Revival's "Who'll Stop the Rain" and by The Searchers.